rezabagheri/cinexio/CODE_DOCUMENTATION.md

 	- `direction: rtl` and `text-align: right` are applied globally.
 	- All UI elements, forms, and layouts adapt to RTL and right alignment.
 - `.font-sans` is overridden to use Vazirmatn for Persian.

+### RTL Dashboard Sidebar
+- The dashboard sidebar position is now locale-aware: for Persian (fa), the sidebar appears on the right; for other languages, it remains on the left.
+- This is handled in the layout logic and passed as a prop to the sidebar component.

 ### Accessibility & UX
 - `<html lang>` and `dir` attributes are always in sync with the current locale.